CHEMICAL BONDING Part 4 Covalent Bonding

 material graphite is a 'soft' crystal, it feels slippery.

-Graphite is used as a lubricant.
+- This enables graphite to be used as a lubricant.

 - These two different characteristics